qmlbook/qmlbook/docs/shaders/shaders.rst

 .. rubric:: Packaging

-The last thing to-do is package our effect nicely.
-For this we extract our genie effect code into an own component called *GenieEffect*.
+The last thing to-do is packaging our effect nicely.
+For this, we extract our genie effect code into an own component called *GenieEffect*.
 It has the shader effect as the root element.
 We removed the mouse area as this should not be inside the component as the triggering of the effect can be toggled by the *minimized* property.

 .. literalinclude:: src/effects/GenieEffect.qml
     :start-after: M1>>